How to Set Your Virtual Assistant Rates

 As an independent contractor, you’ll need to save back 30-35% of your gross income to pay quarterly taxes.
 If you don’t pay quarterly, you’ll likely be hit with late fees when you pay your yearly taxes.

 As always, it’s best to talk with a tax professional regarding your individual situation.
-If you’re looking for someone to discuss the details of your tax requirements as a Virtual Assistant, I recommend chatting with Amy Northard.
+If you’re looking for someone to discuss the details of your tax requirements as a virtual assistant, I recommend chatting with tax expert Amy Northard.
 She specializes in accounting for creative entrepreneurs and her advice is legit!

 When it comes to factoring your rate with consideration of your taxes, we’re going to assume that you’ll need to save back 30% of your monthly income for taxes.

-If you are planning to have your Virtual Assistant business be your main source of income, it’s a good idea to determine your rates by working backward from what you need to make.
+If you are planning to have your virtual assistant business be your main source of income, it’s a good idea to determine your virtual assistant rates by working backwards from what you need to make.

-So, let’s say you make $4,000 (gross income) in a month from your VA Services.
-Now – you’ll want to save about 30% back for taxes.
+• So, let’s say you make $4,000 (gross income) in a month from your VA business.
+Now — you’ll want to save about 30% back for taxes.

-Remember – in this article we are talking about coming up with an ideal hourly rate for you.
-To really grow your business and skyrocket into making 5k-10k months and beyond, you’ll eventually start subcontracting some of the work that you do and targeting high-end clients with specialized services.
-The purpose of this particular article is simply to determine your base VA rate and monthly budget.
+Remember — in this article we are talking about coming up with an ideal hourly rate for you.
+To really grow your business and skyrocket into making $5k-10k months and beyond, you’ll eventually start subcontracting some of the work that you do and targeting high-end clients with specialized services.
+The purpose of this particular article is simply to determine your base virtual assistant rates and monthly budget.

 It’s not something that you can just do in your “spare time” (especially if you are looking for full-time income!).